FaizanMughal/flak_m/Readme.md

 What began as a test for importing UT vertex meshes has turned into an actual full UT weapon and item mod.

-This mod requires GZDoom 3.5.1 or later.
+This mod requires a recent GZDoom devbuild (g3.6pre-31-gd965c9aa7 or later).

 ## Currently implemented